CountCluster: Training-Free Object Quantity Guidance with Cross-Attention Map Clustering for Text-to-Image Generation: Experiments

-To quantitatively evaluate the models’ ability to reflect object quantities, we construct a benchmark by integrating prompt sets from prior object counting studies \cite{binyamin2024count,kang2025counting}.
-Each prompt follows the format \textit{``a photo of [count] [object]''}, where \textit{[count]} is a number word ranging from \textit{``two''} to \textit{``ten''}.
-This setup enables systematic evaluation across diverse object categories and quantity levels.
+\paragraph{Benchmarks.} To quantitatively evaluate the model’s ability to control object quantities, we utilized various quantity-aware prompt sets following previous object-counting studies~\cite{binyamin2024count,kang2025counting}.
+Each prompt follows the template \textit{a photo of [count] [object]''}, where \textit{[count]} is a number word ranging from \textit{two''} to \textit{``ten''}.
+This design allows systematic evaluation across diverse object categories and a range of object counts.
+To demonstrate the method’s robustness and adaptability across diverse prompt conditions, we also evaluate the proposed method on more complex scenarios, including coiled and elongated objects, occluded scenes, and various natural backgrounds, as discussed in \cref{sec_5_2}.

-Although the benchmark is constructed using relatively simple, quantity-focused prompts, the proposed method is not limited to this set.
-As discussed in our analysis, it can be effectively extended to complex prompts involving arbitrary quantities, diverse object types, and additional attributes.